dspinellis/alexandria3k/AND_pipeline_report.md

 - Co-authors (Jaccard on block keys)
 - Publication year of the paper (year gap)
 - Smaller comparison measures, such as: if two authors are co-authors, we immediately consider them different people.
+- Venue overlap (Jaccard similarity)
+- Community similarity, if 2 authors arent in the same community we discard them

 These criteria mirror the signals used in S2AND, one of the more well-known author-name-disambiguation datasets https://arxiv.org/pdf/2103.07534#table.3 .